vihang-ag/LazyAIteams/README.md

 The file ```data/newtrain_vector_dict_480.json``` contains vectorized sentences from the train set for the proposed experiment.

 #### Notes
 All scripts use a simple multilayer perceptron model for classification.
+Read the report at ```https://vihang-ag.github.io/pdfs/Lazy_Human_AI_teams.pdf```